 To kick things off with a bang, you can receive a $250 statement credit after spending just $1,000 within three months of account opening, which is pretty doable for most.
 With the American Express Blue Cash Preferred Card, you also get a whopping 6% cash back at U.S. supermarkets, on up to $6,000 spent each year.
 And new for this card, you now earn 6% cash back on select U.S. streaming services including Apple Music, Amazon Music, ESPN+ and SiriusXM.

 You also earn 3% cash back on gas and transit purchases including taxis, ride-share services, parking, tolls and public transit.
 And then you earn 1% cash back on everything else.
 Other perks include return protection, purchase protection and extended warranty coverage.

-It does have a $95 annual fee and, unfortunately, American Express still imposes its 2.7% foreign transaction fee.
+It does have a $95 annual fee and, unfortunately, American Express, one of our many partners, still imposes its 2.7% foreign transaction fee.
 But at the same time, this card also includes a valuable 12 months of 0% annual percentage rate financing on both new purchases and balance transfers, with a 3% balance transfer fee.